fwong03/celery/docs/getting-started/next-steps.rst

     $ celery -A proj worker -Q hipri

-You may specify multiple queues by using a comma separated list, for example you can make the worker consume from both the default queue, and the ``hipri`` queue, where the default queue is named ``celery`` for historical reasons:
+You may specify multiple queues by using a comma separated list.
+For example, you can make the worker consume from both the default queue and the ``hipri`` queue, where the default queue is named ``celery`` for historical reasons:

 .. code-block:: console